UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson00/extras_oo.rst

 and experience.

 To learn more from the definitive source consider reading Domain Driven Design, by Eric Evans.
-While it's a great book it takes some time to really understand how to apply what it teaches.
+While it's a great book, it takes some time to really understand how to apply what it teaches.

 Here is an example of a simple object oriented Python module: